 The ruling principle of Whitefield’s heart was the love of Christ demonstrated at the cross.
 “The love of Jesus … is unfathomable,” he declared.
 “O the height, the depth, the length, and breadth, of this love, that brought the King of Glory from His throne, to die for such rebels as we are, when we had acted so unkindly against Him, and deserved nothing but eternal damnation.”
 This contagious affection for sinners flowed out of Whitefield’s conviction that Christ loves indiscriminately all those who come to Him in faith.

 The ruling principle of Whitefield’s heart was the love of Christ demonstrated at the cross.

 No matter the severity of sinners’ moral pollution, Whitefield proclaimed the love of Christ to pardon even the most vile and filthy of transgressors.
 Despite their wickedness, he extended passionate appeals to come to Christ for cleansing from sins.
 “Why fear ye that the Lord Jesus Christ will not accept you?” he asked.
 Whitefield desired to remove all hesitation in the unconverted that would prevent them from coming to Christ:

 Your sins will be no hindrance, your unworthiness no hindrance; if your own corrupt hearts do not keep you back nothing will hinder Christ from receiving of you.
 He loves to see poor sinners coming to Him, He is pleased to see them lie at His feet pleading His promises; and if you thus come to Christ, He will not send you away without His Spirit; no, but will receive and bless you.

-This excerpt is from Steven Lawson’s new title from Reformation Trust, The Evangelistic Zeal of George Whitefield.
+This excerpt is taken from The Evangelistic Zeal of George Whitefield by Steven Lawson.